edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 edgedb-protocol = { git = "https://github.com/edgedb/edgedb-rust" }
 ```

-`execute` doesn't return anything (a successful execute returns an `Ok(())`) which is convenient for things like updates or commands where we don't care about getting an output if it works:
+`execute` doesn't return anything (a successful execute returns an `Ok(())`) which is convenient for things like updates or commands where we don't care about getting output if it works:

 ```rust
 client.execute("update Account set {username := .username ++ '!'};", &()).await?;